 Monkey King Festival — 11 Sep 2022

-A popular character in Journey to the West, one of the Four Great Classical Novels in the Chinese canon, the Monkey King was a mischievous, yet loveable, creature getting into all sorts of trouble.
-However, it was his travels to India escorting Buddha that earned him immortality and a spot in the Buddhist world.
-It’s the Monkey King’s cleverness, drive to succeed and mindset to push through life’s obstacles that make him widely praised during Monkey King Festival.
-People gather at his temple in Kowloon to burn incense and make offerings.
+A popular character in Journey to the West, one of the Four Great Classical Novels in the Chinese canon, the monkey king, named Sun Wukong, was a mischievous, yet loveable, creature getting into all sorts of trouble.
+However, it was the powerful monkey’s travels to India escorting Buddha that earned him immortality and a spot in the Buddhist world.
+It’s the monkey god’s cleverness, drive to succeed, and mindset to push through life’s obstacles that make him widely praised during Monkey King Festival.
+People, especially those from Hong Kong’s Chiu Chow community, gather at his temple in Kowloon to burn incense and make offerings.
 It’s also said that some people, notably monks, walk on hot coal to honour the Monkey King.

 Confucius’ birthday is also known as Teacher’s Day in Taiwan and China.
 A revered Chinese social philosopher and scholar, Confucius devoted his life to teaching students no matter what background they came from.
-He taught the values of harmony, peace and simplicity, and the importance of having a set of morals and compassion for others.
-The Five Virtues he instilled are Jen (goodwill), Yi (righteousness), Li (conduct), Chih (wisdom) and Hsin (faithfulness).
-On this day, teachers are honoured by their students with special notes, small gifts and anything that represents a token of their appreciation.
+He taught the values of harmony, peace, and simplicity, and the importance of having a set of morals and compassion for others.
+The Five Virtues he instilled are Jen (goodwill), Yi (righteousness), Li (conduct), Chih (wisdom), and Hsin (faithfulness).
+On this day, teachers are honoured by their students with special notes or small gifts that represent a token of their appreciation.
 There is no temple in Hong Kong dedicated to Confucius, so the Confucian Academy usually rents a venue to hold a ceremony in honour of his birthday.